Google to ban targeting housing ads based on gender, age

 By Paresh Dave

-OAKLAND, Calif., June 11 (Reuters) - Alphabet Inc's GOOGL.O Google said on Thursday it would stop allowing housing, employment and credit ads to be targeted to users based on their postal code, gender, age, parental status or marital status.
+OAKLAND, Calif., June 11 (Reuters) - Alphabet Inc's GOOGL.O Google said on Thursday it was tackling unlawful discrimination by barring housing, employment and credit ads from being targeted to users based on their postal code, gender, age, parental status or marital status.

+The new policy, which will go into effect by the end of the year, comes more than a year after the U.S. Department of Housing and Urban Development (HUD) sued Facebook Inc FB.O for selling discriminatory housing ads and said that it was looking into similar concerns about Google and Twitter IncTWTR.N.

+Google and Facebook together account for just over half of internet ad sales globally, making their policy actions influential in the industry.

 ((paresh.dave@thomsonreuters.com; 415-565-1302;))